-compared to only 19 percent for community college students seeking associate's degrees.21 By the end of our period, men in associate's degree programs in for-profit colleges have the largest gain in earnings, well over 30 percent, followed by men in certificate programs in for-profit colleges, with gains of slightly over 25 percent.
+compared to only 19 percent for community college men seeking associate's degrees, a difference that borders on statistical significance at the 5 percent level.23 By the end of our period, men in associate's degree programs in for-profit colleges have the largest gain in earnings, well over 30 percent, followed by men in certificate programs in for-profit colleges, with gains of slightly over 25 percent.
 Men in community colleges continue to experience smaller growth in earnings increments than men in for-profit schools, despite having the highest earning growth in the first 6 quarters after enrollment.

 Figure 2b shows a different pattern for women.
-Women in associate's degree programs in community colleges experience the lowest earnings increments after about the seventh quarter; the increment is slightly higher in for-profit associate's degree programs.
+After about the seventh quarter, women in associate's degree programs in community colleges experience the lowest earnings increments of the four groups; the increment is slightly higher in for-profit associate's degree programs.
+Both estimates are easily statistically significant, although the difference is not (see Appendix Table A3b).
 The earnings increments for women in the certificate programs are somewhat higher.
-In the fifth year after entry, the increases in earnings (again, relative to five to 24 quarters prior to entry) average 16 percent for women pursuing associate's degrees in community colleges, compared to 20 percent for for-profit schools.
-Returns average from 24 to 27 percent for women in certificate programs.
+In the fifth year after entry, the increases in earnings (again, relative to five to 24 quarters prior to entry) average 16 percent for women pursuing associate's degrees in community colleges, compared to 20 percent for for-profit schools, although the difference is not statistically significant.
+Returns average from 24 to 27 percent for women in certificate programs, and there is little difference between for-profit schools and community colleges.
 In quarters 21 to 25, earnings growth moderates for associate's degree programs.

-Overall, Figures 2a and 2b illustrate that individuals who attend for-profit schools fare as well as, if not better than, individuals who attend community colleges.
+Overall, Figures 2a and 2b show that individuals who attend for-profit schools fare as well as, if not better than, individuals who attend community colleges.
 The highest gains are for men pursuing associate's degrees in for-profit schools, and the lowest gains are for women pursuing associate's degrees in community colleges.
+Again, it bears repeating that the results exclude students who transfer to four-year schools; hence these estimates ignore the value of community colleges in providing up to two years of a four-year degree.